 In the case of Jane Doe 464533 versus M.D.
 O.J.
 No. 382, the Ontario Superior Court heard a case where the plaintiff brought a claim for damages because of the defendant releasing an intimate video online.
 The defendant convinced the plaintiff to record an intimate video then posted it online without the plaintiff’s consent.
 The plaintiff sued for psychological damages.
-The Ontario Superior Court awarded $50,000 in general damages for unspecified psychological problems, sleep disturbance, emotional problems, and depression suffered by the plaintiff, plus $25,000 in aggravated damages, plus $25,000 in punitive damages for the outrageous and intentionally harmful conduct of the former lover in posting the video online – for a total award of $100,000.
+Mirroring what an Edmonton court of law would do the Ontario Superior Court awarded $50,000 in general damages for unspecified psychological problems, sleep disturbance, emotional problems, and depression suffered by the plaintiff, plus $25,000 in aggravated damages, plus $25,000 in punitive damages for the outrageous and intentionally harmful conduct of the former lover in posting the video online – for a total award of $100,000.

 This case highlights what general damages are for – general damages are for pain and suffering, loss of enjoyment of life, inconvenience, and any other physical or mental pain and suffering that results from the wrongdoing of another person.
 The amount is a judgment call based upon precedent cases of a similar situation.
 However, unless the precedent case is from a Court of Appeal in a province or the Supreme Court of Canada, then the trial judge is not bound by the decision but is merely offered guidance by the similar decision.
 Even with an appellate decision or Supreme Court of Canada decision on general damages, because no two injuries are ever alike, there is always room for the trial judge to “distinguish” the precedent case from the case before him or her and thus award a different amount for damages.
 This is what makes it difficult for accident injury lawyers to predict the outcome of a personal injury trial.
 Thus, in the present case of mental anguish caused by the unauthorized release of an intimate sex tape the amount of damages will vary significantly from victim to victim as this type of mental suffering will vary from victim to victim and detailed evidence of the damages suffered by the victim must be presented to the court by the victim’s injury lawyer.